 For horn players, proper posture and breath support are key to volume, pitch, stamina, and injury prevention.
 This is easily forgotten nowadays where instruments are miked and being lazy is forgiving.
 The characteristic big, full sound of the Swing Era requires proper playing mechanics that should be taught and maintained at an early age.

 Here is an example of teaching trumpet shakes, a common Swing Era element, by emphasizing proper techniques and practice methods.

-Alternatively, invite the student body to a swing dance in your gymnasium, cafeteria, or other performance space.
-Dancing was what Swing Era music was created for in the first place, and partner dancing is a whole other lost art that we would love to see revived in younger generations.
-We’ll bring a pair of experienced dance instructors to give a group lesson, perform demos, and encourage students to dance, while the Beantown Swing Orchestra performs songs that are sure to be enjoyed by this age group.
+Alternatively, invite the student body to a swing dance in your gymnasium, cafeteria, or performance space.
+We’ll bring a pair of experienced dance instructors to give a group lesson on partner swing as well as line dances that were common during the Swing Era.
 This social activity provides a wholesome and healthy alternative in an era where electronics and other sedentary activities dominate young adults’ leisure time.

 It took some major events, including World War II and the 1942-44 recording ban, to put an end to the popularity of big band swing.
 It is our mission to resurrect this powerful art form and let it thrive for years to come, starting on a local, grassroots level.
 With you and your school’s help, we can work to achieve this goal together.